Hill Auditorium

 Cancellation Policy for Reservations and Contracted Events

-• Day of the Event: 100% of the rental fee will be charged.
+• Less than 48 hours notice from access time: 100% of the rental fee will be charged.

 • Less than 15 days notice: a $200.00 cancellation fee.